 Vintage clothes have become a fashionable trend for people who love to add to their wardrobe and make their clothing style unique from the rest.
 National Secondhand Wardrobe Week makes cleaning out your closet easy and has the economic potential to do great things.

 This holiday encourages people to shop for their favorite brands through thrift shops instead of big brand stores to help the environment and save money.

 History of National Secondhand Wardrobe Week

-Second-hand clothing purchasing has been around since the 17th century; during this time, European secondhand merchants were buying and selling in vast amounts of stock, bringing in huge amounts of money, making the venture quite profitable.
+The purchasing of second-hand clothes has been around since the 17th century; during this time, European secondhand merchants were buying and selling in vast amounts of stock, bringing in huge amounts of money, making the venture quite profitable.

 In Venice for instance, courtesans procured clothing, by buying or renting, from such secondhand sources.
 During the 18th and 19th centuries, the use of pre-worn clothing was an experience familiar to nearly all classes in society.